 According to OSHA, the nature of shipyard and dock work leads to an injury rate that is twice the injury rate of the general construction industry.
-Because of the ship building, cleaning, repairs, and breaking that occur, workers are constantly exposed to such risks as high temperatures, small spaces, lofty workspaces, dangerous tools, toxic chemicals, and the associated risk with performing these tasks around water.
+Because of the ship building, cleaning, repairs, and breaking that occur, workers are constantly exposed to such risks as high temperatures, small spaces, lofty workspaces, dangerous tools, toxic chemicals, and the risks associated with performing these tasks around water.

 The maritime injury attorneys of Anderson Carey Williams & Neidzwski will fight for you to receive the most favorable return in your case.
 To schedule your free consultation with Anderson Carey Williams & Neidzwski, call 1 (800) 262-8529 today.

-Most, if not all of these injuries can be prevented by the implementation of proper safety procedures both by the maritime company and by any third parties involved.
+Most, if not all, of these injuries can be prevented by the implementation of proper safety procedures both by the maritime company and by any third parties involved.
 The lack of maritime safety procedures constitutes negligence and enables you to seek compensation for your maritime injury.
-An experienced Seattle shipyard injury attorney will be able to guide your case down the civil paths that may allow for maximum compensation.
+An experienced maritime injury attorney at Anderson Carey Williams & Neidzwski will be able to guide your case down the civil paths that may allow for maximum compensation.

 Additionally, other maritime common law may apply to your case.
-If your case qualifies for LHWCA you can’t sue your maritime employer, but you can bring a civil suit against any involved negligent vessels and maritime third-parties.
-Consult with an experienced Portland maritime injury attorney to better determine where your case fits legislatively and what compensation you are eligible to fight for.
+If your case qualifies for LHWCA your employer is obligated to compensate you for the injuries or disability you suffered while on the job.
+Your employer’s refusal to do so creates a cause of action for you to pursue the recovery to which you are entitled.
+Under the LHWCA you may bring a civil suit against any involved negligent vessels and sometimes against other maritime third-parties.
+Consult with an experienced maritime injury attorney at Anderson Carey Williams & Neidzwski to better determine where your case fits legislatively and what compensation you are eligible for.
 Some of the compensation your dock injury case may qualify for includes: